 Divorce and Separation Finances

 Feeling secure about your financial future is often one of the main concerns during the breakdown of a relationship.
 Whatever the complexities and circumstances that you face, our specialist team will provide support and guidance on your financial entitlements following a divorce or separation.

 Reaching a financial settlement can be a testing time but we will work by your side to secure a successful outcome.
 We will advise you on what is fair, reasonable and realistic, whether you are involved in a negotiated settlement or whether a judge is to make the final decision.
-And we will draw on our years of experience to help you make informed and well considered choices, both in terms of process and outcome, when reaching a financial settlement in respect of your finances following a divorce or separation.
+And we will draw on our many years of experience to help you make informed and well considered choices, both in terms of process and outcome, when reaching a financial settlement in respect of your finances following a divorce or separation.

 Our Expertise →